hannesfrank/remnote-inspect/README.md

 - Press the shortcut in any Rem.
 - You can click on labels to fold them.
-- Use `Esc` to exit.
+- Use `Esc` to close the popup.

-The Objects are also printed to the `console`.
+Everything is also printed to the `console`.

 ## Development